2015 Kerala local elections

 Elections to local bodies (Panchayats, Municipalities and Corporations) in Kerala were held in two phrases, on 2 and 5 November 2015.
 The Left Democratic Front (LDF) won more than half of all gram panchayats and municipalities, and both they and the United Democratic Front (UDF) won majorities in seven out of fourteen district panchayats each.
-The LDF also won two corporations, the UDF won one, and the remaining three had no overall majority.
+The LDF also won mayorship in four corporations and the UDF in two.

 Background

 Kerala Panchayat Raj Act, 1994 made provisions for the creation of local bodies at the village, block and district levels.
 The Kerala Municipalities Act, 1994 made provisions for the creation of municipalities and corporations.

 In total, Kerala has 1200 local self-governing bodies – 941 gram panchayats, 14 district panchayats, 152 block panchayats, 87 municipalities, 77 taluks, and 6 corporations.

 Parties and coalitions

 There are three major political coalitions in Kerala.
 The Left Democratic Front (LDF) is the coalition of left wing and far-left parties, led by the Communist Party of India (Marxist) (CPI(M)).
 The United Democratic Front (UDF) is the coalition of centrist and centre-left parties led by the Indian National Congress.
 The National Democratic Alliance is led by the right-wing Bharatiya Janata Party.